y0k4i-1337/Report-Template-Markdown/README.md

 `820AD1` (Purple)        | `FFFAFA` (Snow)      | `FFFAFA` (Snow)

 Syntax highlight themes can be listed with `pandoc --list-highlight-styles`.

+## Custom highligh themes

+The script will automatically include any custom theme placed at `${HOME}/.local/share/pandoc/hightlights`.

+For convenience, the `dracula` theme is available in this repo at [highlights/dracula.theme](highlights/dracula.theme).

 ## Available templates